Category Archives: Film Distribution

-A few months ago, I started selling direct downloads of my movie “Did You Kiss Anyone?”
+A few months ago, I started selling digital downloads of my movie “Did You Kiss Anyone?”
 It seems like a lot of filmmakers are considering this option but don’t know how to do it for themselves or rely on third-party platforms that take a big cut of their profits, so I thought I’d write a quick guide to setting it up.
 I’m using WordPress, PayPal, and Amazon Web Services S3.
 I’m going to link to a lot of sites/services here but none of these are affiliate/sponsored links.
+When we’re done, you’ll be able to put buttons like these on your site to sell directly to your audience.

 Okay, you want to sell your movie like Louis CK?
 Here’s how….